 Peace through negotiation?

-Populists from both the right and the left (AFD, Marine le Pen, Die Linke, Sarah Wagenknecht, and others) reject arms deliveries to support Ukraine and instead demand negotiations with Russian President Vladimir Putin.
-The idea that peace can only be achieved through negotiations also holds great influence in the peace movement and the churches – a position that has clearly influenced the 2024 Peace Report presented by the institutes for peace and conflict research (BICC, IFSH, INEF, PRIF).
-This report culminates in the recommendation to strengthen the international order and prepare for negotiations – a view that, according to Prof. Dr. Christopher Daase (PRIF), was also presented in the media by representatives of the report.
+Populists from both the right and the left (AfD, Marine Le Pen, The Left Party, Sarah Wagenknecht, and others) reject arms deliveries to support Ukraine and instead demand negotiations with Russian President Vladimir Putin.
+The idea that peace can only be achieved through negotiations also has a strong influence within the peace movement and churches—a stance that has undeniably shaped the 2024 Peace Report presented by peace and conflict research institutes (BICC, IFSH, INEF, PRIF).
+This report culminates in the recommendation to strengthen the international order and prepare for negotiations—a view that, according to Prof. Dr. Christopher Daase (PRIF), was also presented in the media by representatives of the report.

 Prof. Dr. Christopher Daase, Frankfurt